McMenemy/go-boilerplate/README.md

 # go-boilerplate
-boilerplate for a simple go web app
+boilerplate for a simple dockerized go web app